HOW DOES NUTRITION RELATE TO CARDIOVASCULAR DISEASE?

 - The foods you eat, which provide 15% to 20%

 - Your liver, which produces 80% to 85%

 When your cholesterol levels are higher than normal, you’re considered to have “high cholesterol,” which is also known as “hyperlipidemia” or “hypercholesterolemia.”
 Cholesterol is carried in the body by particles called lipoproteins — a type of cholesterol.
-There are three main components of cholesterol:
+Click here to learn more about cholesterol.

 - Egg yolks

 - In addition to being supplied by food sources, cholesterol is produced by your body.
 These means you should limit your consumption as much as possible.

 - Reduce alcohol intake.